 Completely remove the patient's clothing.

-Insert a Foley catheter or rectal temperature probe.
+Consider a rectal temperature probe.

 Administer adequate intravenous fluids.